vector4653/Re-Pacman/README.md

 ## 🚀 Features

-- **Greedy ghost:-** AIl ghosts choose the direction that reduces squared distance to their goal (fast, simple chase behavior).
+- **Greedy ghost:-** All ghosts choose the direction that reduces squared distance to their goal (fast, simple chase behavior).
-- Playable ghost: control **Blinky** using the arrow keys and attempt to catch the AIlPac-Man before he clears the map.
+- Playable ghost: control **Blinky** using the arrow keys and attempt to catch the Pac-Man before he clears the map.
 - Enhanced Pac-Man Algorithm:
   - Power pellet prioritization
+  - Attack Ghosts when frightened.
   - BFS-based nearest pellet search
   - Safety-aware path selection when ghosts are nearby
   - Anti-oscillation (prevents frequent rapid reversals)